SmartMobilityAlgorithms/GettingStarted/README.md

 ---

-## Final comments and notes
+## Getting the data

-The [`osmnx` tutorial](https://github.com/SmartMobilityAlgorithms/GettingStarted/blob/master/osmnx_tutorial.ipynb) in this repository is the easy way to get the data and construct the graph structure and get cracking with your analysis in python, but in some situations you need to have more control over the data and need to tune it and alter it in ways that `osmnx` can't do.
-So we need to get down to get the data from the original source of OpenStreetMaps and download the data directly and let `osmnx` parse it.</br>
+There are many ways to get the data including using `osmnx` directly and get your data in a very clean way, but in some situations you need to have more control over the data and need to tune it and alter it in ways that `osmnx` can't do.
+So we need to get down to get the data from the original source of OpenStreetMaps and download the data directly and after that we let `osmnx` parse it.</br>

-Here are some few tips on how to get started with the whole getting data from the original source thing:
+We will be talking now about two ways of getting the data from OpenStreetMaps:

+1. Download the data in their vanilla form and structure straight out of OpenStreetMaps (hard way and not widely used in practice).
+2. Use OpenStreetMaps API which is called Overpass API and get your data and filter it on the fly and can be used from `Python` and `Javascript`.

+#

 * You can acquire street system map for the province of any region of interest (ROI) from [OpenStreetMap](https://www.openstreetmap.org/).
 Note that the size of some ROI map after decompressing may be is several GBs.